-Is there any better reward after a long week than homemade pizza?
+Is there any better reward after a long week than homemade vegan pizza?
 Like most families, pizza was a staple in my house growing up.
 While we usually ordered takeout, it was always special to indulge in carb-y, gooey goodness.
 These days, I’m all about making pizza at home.
 It’s really not that much work and it tastes just as good (if not better) than what comes in a cardboard box.
-Just take a look at my Mushroom and Caramelized Onion Pizza!
+Just take a look at my Mushroom and Caramelized Onion Vegan Pizza Recipe!

 Some people like to go all out with the veggies on vegan pizza.
 Personally, I like to keep it simple, yet super flavorful.
-Sautéed mushrooms and caramelized onions pair perfectly with our Smoked Provolone Cream Cheeze.
+Sautéed mushrooms and caramelized onions pair perfectly with our Smoked Provolone Cheeze Spread.
 Of course, homemade pizza sauce really kicks things up a notch.

 Let’s talk about crust.
 I love bread as much as the next gal, but it doesn’t always make me feel so great.
 I borrowed the tortilla-in-a-cast-iron-skillet technique from a new cookbook I picked up called Healthier Together by Liz Moody.
 Tortillas really do make nice, extra-thin pizza crusts!
 Just be careful not to load up your pies with too much sauce or things will get soggy.
 Happy eating!